artmg/lubuild/help/configure/Desktop.md

 ### Other users logged in

 ```
-# see who else is loged in
+# see who else is logged in
 who

 # log off / logout other user session (force to them end)